dsagman/picat/readme_v2.md

     Maze = read_file_lines("day24_2016.data").to_array,
     save_maze(Maze,"day24_2016_pruned.data"),

-    % Neibs are the neibors of each [Y,X] Maze location
+    % Neibs are the neighbors of each [Y,X] Maze location
     % Reqs are the required [Y,X] coordinates to visit [Neibs,Reqs] = prune(Maze),
     N = Reqs.len,